Xerma1/Xerma1/README.md

 - 👋 Hi, I’m Jasper Chang
 - 👀 I’m interested in coding and digital art
-- 🌱 I want to do some silly projects
+- 🌱 I want to do some silly projects :D